Skip to main content

 The Model Lineup

-• Opus 4.6 -- The flagship.
-Anthropic's most capable model, released February 2026.
-Features a 200K-token standard context window (1M in beta), extended thinking capabilities, and the strongest performance on complex agentic tasks, code generation, and deep analysis.
-Leads benchmarks in terminal-based coding (65.4% on Terminal-Bench 2.0), computer use tasks, and novel problem-solving.
+• Opus 4.8 -- The flagship.
+Anthropic's most capable model, released May 2026.
+Features a 1M-token standard context window, adaptive thinking, and the strongest performance on complex agentic tasks, code generation, and deep analysis.
+Leads benchmarks in agentic coding (88.6% on SWE-bench Verified, 69.2% on SWE-bench Pro), terminal-based coding (74.6% on Terminal-Bench 2.1), and computer use (83.4% on OSWorld-Verified).

 • Sonnet 4.6 -- The workhorse.
 Now the default across free and paid plans (Feb 2026).
 Delivers near-Opus-level performance in coding, computer use, and long-context reasoning with a 1M-token context window, at Sonnet-tier pricing ($3/$15 per million tokens).
 Excellent for day-to-day use where you need high quality but not absolute maximum capability.